PayamDiba/Manuscript_tools/CoNSEPT_rho/README.md

 ## Usage
-For general purpose usages see the [main version](https://github.com/PayamDiba/CoNSEPT) providing more detailed explanations for all model arguments.
+For general purpose applications see the [main version](https://github.com/PayamDiba/CoNSEPT) providing more detailed explanations for all model arguments.

 Here is an example command-line to train the model provided in the current repo: